 The partnership supports business growth and works to attract new jobs to the area and one of its key objectives is to identify key growth locations and connect people to employment opportunities.

-Identifying key growth locations and generating the opportunity for jobs is something Bath & North East Somerset Council is also committed to and so I was delighted with this week’s announcement that the West of England Joint Committee (which is part of WECA) is recommending £50,000 funding to one of our major regeneration schemes.
+Identifying key growth locations and generating the opportunity for jobs is something Bath & North East Somerset Council is also committed to and so I was delighted with this week’s announcement that the West of England Joint Committee is recommending £50,000 funding to one of our major regeneration schemes.

 The money has been earmarked for the Somer Valley Enterprise Zone - a 13.5 hectare greenfield site on the A362 between Midsomer Norton and Paulton more commonly known as Old Mills which the council is investing £343,000 in.